vivianmunguia/DataBinding/README.md

 # DataBinding
-Project to learn how to use databinding
+Project to learn how to use databinding in Xamarin